| DOGS AND TENNIS BALLS FREQUENTLY ASKED QUESTIONS (FAQ) VERSION

 the pieces.
 Also, if your dog is large, he may try to swallow

+the ball whole, which could choke your dog.
 I have been trying to figure out a rule of

 thumb of the dangers of a tennis balls for a dog, and this